Lytham St Annes: St Annes

 A memorial statue of a lifeboatman looking out to sea was placed on the promenade at St Anne's after the Mexico Disaster of 1886.
 The original lifeboat station was established in 1881 but closed in 1925 due to silting of the channel (a secondary channel of the Ribble that ran past the pier).
-A lifeboat continued to operate from Lytham, but the main channel of the river also became silted up, so the lifeboat was moved to a new all-weather RNLI base a few hundred yards south of St Annes pier which opened in 2000.
+A lifeboat continued to operate from Lytham, but the main channel of the river also became silted up, so in 2000 the lifeboat was moved to a new all-weather RNLI base a few hundred yards south of St Annes Pier.
 St Annes-on-the-Sea Carnegie Library is just outside the town centre in an Edwardian, Carnegie-funded building.

 There is some confusion, even among residents of the town, about whether the correct name is "St Annes" or "St Anne's".
-The apostrophe has been dropped from the name by many of the residents of the town and has long been absent in many formal uses, such as local newspaper the Lytham St Annes Express, St Annes Parish Church, and Lytham St Annes High School, although the spelling St. Anne's is still sometimes used.
+The apostrophe has been dropped from the name by many residents and has long been absent in many formal uses, such as the Lytham St Annes Express newspaper, St Annes Parish Church, and Lytham St Annes High School, although the spelling St. Anne's is still sometimes used.
 The area takes its name from St Annes Parish Church.

 In October 2008, a bronze statue by sculptor Graham Ibbeson of comedian Les Dawson, who lived in the town, was unveiled by Dawson's widow and daughter in the ornamental gardens next to St Annes Pier.
-Comedian George Formby, Jr. also lived in the town, and there is a plaque outside the house where he lived from 1953 until his death in 1961.
+Entertainer George Formby also lived in the town, and there is a plaque outside the house where he lived from 1953 until his death in 1961.

 Ansdell

-Ansdell is a small village between Lytham and St Annes, on the landward side of the railway line.
-It has its own railway station (shared with Fairhaven), the Ansdell Institute club and a public library.
-It is named for Richard Ansdell (1815–1885), an artist who lived in the area and painted numerous oils depicting hunting scenes.
+Ansdell is a small district between Lytham and St Annes, on the landward side of the railway line, served by Ansdell and Fairhaven railway station; it also has the Ansdell Institute club and a public library.
+It is named after Richard Ansdell (1815–1885), an artist who lived in the area and painted numerous oils depicting hunting scenes.
 Ansdell enjoys the distinction of being the only place in England to be named after an artist.

-Ansdell hosts the largest school in Lancashire, Lytham St Annes High School, with around 1500 students, a dedicated technology and IT department, and an integrated A-Level College.
+Ansdell hosts the largest school in Lancashire, Lytham St Annes High School, with around 1,500 students.
 Ansdell also encompasses the southern end of Royal Lytham & St Annes Golf Club.
-Ansdell is also the home of Fylde Rugby Club (FRC), established in May 1920, later to be closed during the war effort, and re-opened in 1946.
-FRC has reared many eminent players, notably Malcolm Phillips (a former President of the club) and Bill Beaumont.
+Ansdell is also the home of Fylde Rugby Club, established in May 1920, later to be closed during the war effort, and reopened in 1946.
+The club has reared many eminent players, notably Malcolm Phillips (a former President of the club) and Bill Beaumont.